The Ultimate Workout Plan For People Over 30

 Our bodies and metabolism change as we age and sometimes that means we have to change our physical activity levels too.
 When you are over 30, it becomes even more important to incorporate strength training and cardio into your life, losing bone and muscle mass can spell disaster down the road!

-The goal is to move for at least 30 minutes a day and to incorporate 3 cardio and strength workouts per week.
+The goal is to move for at least 30 minutes a day and to incorporate cardio, strength and mobility workouts.
 How you spend your daily 30 minutes in motion is up to you.
-You can walk, dance, run, rake the lawn, shovel the driveway -- whatever you want.
+You can walk, dance, run, rake the lawn, shovel the driveway, do a workout -- whatever you want.

 This cardio workout is based on HIIT-style training so it is easy to adjust according to your exercise preferences.
 In order to keep things interesting, you can mix and match the movements for your intervals.
 Challenge yourself, the goal is to get your heart rate up and to burn as many calories as possible in a short amount of time.
-Do 20 seconds of each round with 10 seconds of rest in between each one.
-Repeat the round sequence 2-3 times.
 You can increase the amount of rounds or change out the exercises to tailor the workout to your needs.

 Round 1: Burpees